Medication Assisted Treatment

 - Real Recovery’s board-certified addiction psychiatrist prescribes all medication.

-- Clients participate in treatment programming up to 3 days/week at our Intensive Outpatient Program and is exclusive for those receiving medication assisted treatment.
+- Clients participate in treatment programming up to 3 days/week at our Intensive Outpatient Program.

 - Weekly drug screens are conducted to ensure all medications are at intended therapeutic levels.